 Change in headache pain intensity

-Headache pain intensity will be assessed using the Numerical Pain Rating Scale (NPRS, 0-10), where 0 = no pain and 10 = worst imaginable pain.
-Participants will record NPRS scores for each headache episode in a structured paper headache diary throughout the study (baseline, intervention, and follow-up).
+Headache pain intensity will be assessed using the Numerical Pain Rating Scale (NPRS, 0-10), where 0 indicates no pain and 10 indicates the worst imaginable pain.
+Participants will record NPRS scores for each headache episode in a structured headache diary throughout the study period (baseline, intervention, and follow-up).
 Weekly mean NPRS values will be calculated for statistical analysis.

 Time frame: Pre-allocation assessment, Baseline (Week 0), Week 4 (post-treatment), Week 12 (3-month follow-up), Week 24 (6-month follow-up)